animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

   - In B2B, the buyer and the recommender are often different people (e.g., IT buys the tool, but a wider set of professionals recommends it) — target broader than "whoever signs the check."
   - Use search-intent research (informational, commercial-investigation, navigational, transactional) plus Reddit and niche-community research to find
   - **"content-market fit":** topics the audience demonstrably already cares about, evidenced by upvotes and engagement.
-  - *(Source: Phil Nottingham, YouTube Transcript, "How to Build an Audience", 14.07.2023, https://www.youtube.com/watch?v=ZEJVqvQe36w.)*
+  - *(Source: Phil Nottingham, YouTube, "How to Build an Audience", 14.07.2023, https://www.youtube.com/watch?v=ZEJVqvQe36w.)*
   - *(Source: Ross Simmonds, YouTube, "Content Growth Framework", 17.03.2023, https://www.youtube.com/watch?v=ZvZxuoLQr9U.)*

 - [ ] **Estimate the real addressable audience.**